mminer/mminer.github.com/_posts/2017-11-12-redux-esque-store-in-swift.md

 }
 ```

 We need a way to change the state, with a reducer being the pattern of choice.
-A reducer is a pure function that takes the current state and an action and returns some modified state.
+A reducer is a pure function that takes the current state and an action and returns modified state.

 ```swift
 typealias Reducer<StateType, ActionType> = (_ state: StateType, _ action: ActionType) -> StateType